Key Steps to Getting a Home Loan

 Whether you are buying your first home, refinancing a home, or purchasing an investment property, understanding the process of getting a home loan will make things go smoother for you, the seller, and your real estate agent.

 Here is what you need to know about buying and refinancing a home.

-During the process of home buying, you may find you have a lot of questions.
-Carrington Mortgage is here to help you every step of the way.
-Whether you are a first-time buyer or have already been through this process before.
+During the home buying process, you may find you have a lot of questions.
+Carrington Mortgage is here to help you every step of the way - whether you are a first-time home buyer or have already been through this process before.

 2. Get Pre-qualified

-Carrington will request income, asset, liabilities and other information in order to pre-qualify you for a loan.
+Carrington will request income, asset, liabilities, and other information to pre-qualify you for a loan.
 We will provide you with loan options and help you decide what loan is the best fit for you.
 When you're pre-qualified you'll know how much home you can afford.
 Our mortgage affordability calculator can also help you figure out how much you may be able to afford.